 The Power of an Hour can be a spine for their own personal study, such as explained to mothers in the blog post "Momculture through Power of an Hour."

 Young scholars can also use Power of an Hour to recieve new knowledge or share it for the growth of others through doing the following:

-* Research the people studied and do a dramatic presentation during Family Hour or with other families with youth.
+* Research the people studied and do a dramatic presentation during Family Hour or with other families with children and youth.